Wonka-source/aurora/README.md

 ### Epic
-This site will provide the user with a selection of luxery watches accessories, and watch tools to purchase.
-The website will also have a form to fill out to get an estimate for a watch repair or service.
+This site will provide the user with a selection of luxery watches accessories such as watch straps and watch tools to purchase.
+The site accommodates enquires for a watch service or repair where the user can fill out a form explaining the issue and a staff member would get back to them with a quote.

 ### User stories
 #### User: